StreetScienceCommunity/StreetScienceCommunity.github.io/_protocols/beer-dna-extraction.md

 To extract the DNA, we will make the DNA binding to some beads and then use a magnet to capture the beads with the DNA.
 Then, we wash and repeat pretty much the same step: that time, beads will attach to the tube and the liquid will contain our DNA.

-1. Vortex the sample at highspeed for 5 min
+1. Centrifuge the sample at highspeed for 5 min

     A pellet will appear at the bottom of the tube